nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 This code using the streaming json library [jsonsl](https://github.com/mnunberg/jsonsl) to do the parsing of the string.

 This module can be used in two ways.
-The simpler way is to use it as a direct drop-in for cjson.
+The simpler way is to use it as a direct drop-in for cjson (you can just do `_G.cjson = sjson`).
 The more advanced approach is to use the streaming interface.
 This allows encoding and decoding of significantly larger objects.

-In the event of errors, all memory consumed is released.

 The handling of json null is as follows: